LightJason/Java-AgentSpeak/readme.md

-# Light-Jason - a lightwire implementation of the AgentSpeak language
+# Light-Jason - Lightwire version of AgentSpeak(L)

 Based on the project [Jason](http://jason.sourceforge.net/) by Jomi F. Hübner and Rafael H. Bordini a Java 8 implementation has been created.
-The version defines an additional AgentSpeak grammer with [AntLR](http://www.antlr.org/) and a fuzzy-based logical calculus and unification.
+The version defines an additional AgentSpeak grammar with [AntLR](http://www.antlr.org/) and a fuzzy-based logical calculus and unification based on a mathematical structure to describe an optimizing process.

 ## Base Definitions